ericline/Data101/README.md

-Data101 assignments and prediction challenges at Rutgers University.
+Data101 assignments and prediction challenges at Rutgers University in Fall 2023.